 We hope this brief has been helpful in understanding the signs and symptoms of stress in ferrets.
 If you notice any of these signs, it’s essential to make changes to their environment and seek veterinary care if necessary.
 Remember, a happy ferret is a healthy ferret!

-You may also like: Are Ferrets Playful With Dogs?
+You may also like: Do Ferrets Cuddle?

 Common Stressors for Ferrets and How to Avoid Them